-Additional Guidance for New Program Proposals Memo from President McGuire
+Guidance for New Program Proposals

-Therefore, in order to be sure that we are getting all of the information we need to make informed judgments, please use the “Financial Spreadsheet for New Program Proposals” (excel spreadsheet) and companion document “Standard Outline for New Program or Funding Proposals.”
+Trinity’s Policy on Fundraising and Grants document applies both to internal proposals for new programs and strategic initiatives, as well as proposals for external funding.
+In order to be sure that we are getting all of the information we need to make informed judgments, please use the “Financial Spreadsheet for New Program Proposals” (excel spreadsheet) and companion document “Standard Outline for New Program or Funding Proposals.”

-We are asking you to use these documents as you develop any concepts that are likely to become new programs or initiatives for Trinity, regardless of the funding source (e.g., Trinity or a foundation or the government ).
+Please use these documents as you develop any concepts that are likely to become new programs or initiatives for Trinity, regardless of the funding source (e.g., Trinity or a foundation or the government ).
 These are for administrative programs as well as academic — all departments should pay attention to these directions.

 If proposals for external funding have other templates or formats, those obviously supercede these documents.
 You must use what the funding source asks you to use.
 However, most will ask for something quite similar to these documents.